Find out how you are represented as a doctoral student throughout your studies.

 The SU Advice and Support Centre

-The SU Advice and Support Centre provides advice on academic issues where you may need individual representation such as complaints, mitigating circumstances, appeals and disciplinary procedures including academic misconduct.
-The Centre also supports the student-led Diversity and Support Groups who represent their students to The Students’ Union (SU), the University and external organisations.
+The SU Advice and Support Centre provides independent and confidential advice on academic issues where you may need individual representation such as complaints, mitigating circumstances, appeals and disciplinary procedures including academic misconduct.

 The University Independent Advisor for Postgraduate Research Students